openhwgroup/cve2/syn/README.md

 * Timing reports - Overal timing report and reports broken down into various path groups (register to register paths and per IO reports)

-Yosys doesn't yet support the full subset of SystemVerilog used by Ibex so the sv2v tool is used to first convert the Ibex RTL into the SystemVerilog subset Yosys can process.
+Yosys doesn't yet support the full subset of SystemVerilog used by CVE2 so the sv2v tool is used to first convert the CVE2 RTL into the SystemVerilog subset Yosys can process.

 # Synthesis flow requirements